Photo of artist Dahae Song by Connor Fyfe

 While some artists may contest that negative emotions like anxiety can sometimes spur creativity in their own right, they’re often downright distracting and uncomfortable.

 To avoid wasting your creative time, make your environment as comfortable as possible.
-Find some Old Pals, pull on your favorite sweater, get rid of clutter, and set up your space just right.
+Find your favorite strain, pull on your favorite sweater, get rid of clutter, and set up your space just right.

 Eliminating distractions can help you sink easily into your creative flow, with less of your attention diverted to other miscellaneous tasks.